danielpizarrotadres/aws-cloud-practitioner/README.md

         - A slice of the physical machine Fully isolated from other slices (other instances) with its own dedicated hardware.
         - Fully configurable, Choose hardware profile, operating system and install any software (which o.s, which software)
         - Run any kind of application or task on the instance because is fully configurable.
 In the end you rent a computer which you can configure however you want.

+    - [ ] Summary
+        - There are Multiple Compute Service's
+            - ECS / EKS for containerized workloads
+            - Lambda for serverless compute tasks
+            - "Serverless" = You only provide the code, no server configuration
+            - EC2 for fully customizable server configuration (which yoou rent in the end.)
+            - Run any workload / task on EC2

+        - EC2 Instances
+            - EC2 allows you to "rent" "slices" of real machines (which you went): Instances
+            - Each instance is fully isolated from other instances with their own hardware dedicated to them.
+            - Instance configuration (AMI, instance type, etc.) is up to you
+            - AMIs define the operating system + base software / config
+            - Control network access via "security group" where you can controlled which kind of network requests should reach this instance.
+(For example, SSH traffic should be allowed, if HTTP traffic should be allowed, and so on.)

+        - Running any kind of Workloads via EC2
+            - Running any kind of workloads on top of them.
+            - Connect to EC2 instance via "ssh" or "EC2 Instance Connect"
+            - This then allows you to run commands to run commands, install software, download code, start a service on that remote machine.
+            - Run one or multiple scripts / commands / programs.
+            - It really is like an machine in your office ! just aht it's not in your office.
+            - Now once you are done, you can always Stop or terminate whenver you want as you learned.
+            - Advanced options and didfferent pricing models.